Strzelce Opolskie – castle and town defensive walls

 Current state

 The medieval castle has not survived to our times.
-Remnants of a residential tower are located in a preserved gatehouse, similarly in early modern buildings you can find the lowest floor of the fourteenth-century tower and some parts of its upper floors.
+Remnants of a residential tower are located in a preserved gatehouse, including the original loophole in the northern wall of the eastern bay.
+Similarly in early modern buildings you can find the lowest floor of the fourteenth-century tower and some parts of its upper floors.
 Its pointed entry arch has also been preserved.
 The early modern palace, despite the announcement of the restaurant, is since the war in a state of ruin.
 However, four fragments of the town walls on the eastern and western sides of the former perimeter have survived to this day.
 At the church of St. Lawrence, you can see a defensive tower converted into a free-standing belfry.

 bibliography: